 (i) Acquisition cost and the breakdown of respective considerations a.
-Share exchange ratios by class of shares
+Share exchange ratios by class of shares a) Iwagin DC Card

 Thousands of U.S. dollars

 Considerations Fair value of common stock of the Bank issued on the date of the business combination ¥548 \$4,863

-Acquisition cost ¥548 \$4,863
+Acquisition cost ¥548 \$4.863

-(ii) Share exchange ratio by class of shares, their calculation method and the number of shares delivered by b) Iwagin Credit Service
+(ii) Share exchange ratio by class of shares, their calculation method and the number of shares delivered b) Iwagin Credit Service